Roam-Research/issues/README.md

 ## Security issues

-To report security issues please let us know via [Slack](https://join.slack.com/t/roamresearch/shared_invite/zt-e2wfa25e-MNVKIcKm1ng63VrrwQ14Dg) se we can create a [Security Advisory](https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories).
+To report security issues please let us know via security@roamresearch.com so we can create a [Security Advisory](https://help.github.com/en/github/managing-security-vulnerabilities/about-github-security-advisories).
 These are separate from public issues in that only you and the Roam team can see them, which allows us to work on fixing the problem without publicizing it further for exploitation.

 ## Other resources